hangxie/parquet-tools/USAGE.md

 $ go get github.com/hangxie/parquet-tools
 ```

-it will install latest stable version of `parquet-tools` to $GOPATH/bin, if you do not set `GOPATH` environment variable explicitly, then its default value can be obtained by running `go evn GOPATH`, usually it is `go/` directory under your home directory.
+it will install latest stable version of `parquet-tools` to $GOPATH/bin, if you do not set `GOPATH` environment variable explicitly, then its default value can be obtained by running `go env GOPATH`, usually it is `go/` directory under your home directory.

 `parquet-tools` installed from source will not report proper version and build time, so if you run `parquet-tools version`, it will just give you an empty line, all other functions are not affected.